 This activity has encouraged deconcentration and resulted in more HCV households locating units in areas of opportunity.
 To eliminate barriers for EHV participants, we will use a combination of HACSB Local Payment Standards and Payment Standards for traditional regulatory assistance for EHV participants.
 HACSB will group nine Local Payment Standard submarkets into three regions.
 Generally, payment standards for EHV are set between 90 - 120% of Fair Market Rents.
-However, if any of the MTW payment standards within the region exceed 120% of FMR, we are requesting HUD approval to apply the highest MTW submarket payment standard to the entire region.
+However, if any of the MTW payment standards within the region exceed 120% of FMR, we willapply the highest MTW submarket payment standard to the entire region.